Parent Handbook for Gilbert Preschool

 We are committed to providing a loving Christian learning enrichment program for preschool aged children.
 Our preschool will give them encouragement and confidence to transition successfully into kindergarten.
 God has created each child with unique abilities, special talents and individual needs.
 Each child’s total development includes spiritual, emotional, social, mental and physical growth.
 We believe that each child should be provided an opportunity to develop each of these areas in a Christian environment.

 We recognize that a birthday is very special and children enjoy sharing it with their friends.
 Parents are welcome to schedule a time to visit the classroom for their child’s birthday celebration by reading a story to the class or sharing a favorite book from home.
-We kindly ask that no food items be brought to school for birthday celebrations.
+We kindly ask that no food homemade items be brought to school for birthday celebrations.

 - There will be no diapering in the preschool rooms during preschool hours because the preschool is not licensed to care for infants.